The day is finally here! Beyond the Footlights turns 1! *insert confetti cannons*

 Growing up, I was definitely more of just an extrovert, but now that I’m an adult I think of myself as an extroverted introvert.
-I recently looked up what the internet said were traits of extroverted introverts to see if I was crazy or if this was a thing, and I identify with A LOT of the traits.
+I recently looked up traits of extroverted introverts and I identify with A LOT of the them.
 My energy level is closely tied to the environment I’m in, I find people intriguing and exhausting, I’m selectively social, some people/interactions charge me and others drain me, I can be charming (if I do say so myself) but deeply introspective, and it takes me less energy to say what’s on my mind than make small talk.
 I read this list and couldn’t believe how spot on it was.
 So, all my extroverted introverts out there, I’m sending you some love!

 SO, after much longer than I had anticipated, I am back sharing part 2 of my personal yoga journey with you!
 Upon writing this, I am so excited to share that I AM OFFICIALLY A CERTIFIED YOGA TEACHER!
 As of September 28th, I received my certificate, making it all ~official official~!

 Obviously, I wrote part 1 of this little passion post series waaaaaay back in June, so this has been stretched out for just a bit longer than I had expected.
 That is part of the reason why I loved the program I was in so much, because it was all move at your own pace.
 The program is structured to be completed in an 8-week time frame.
 When I first started, I remember thinking “8 weeks is SUCH a long time, I will be finished in no time,” and…I was slightly mistaken!
 All in all, it took me about 3+ months to submit all my materials and receive my certificate.